-Disability groups are a consultee for the statutory consultation undertaken for this Experimental Traffic Order as per statutory requirement and no responses from these consultees were received.
+Disability groups are a consultee for the statutory consultation undertaken for this Experimental Traffic Order as per statutory requirement and no formal responses from these consultees were received.

-Gender - Women are more likely to do the majority of school runs than men, and therefore will be more likely to be impacted.
+Gender - According to the National Travel Survey England 2020, women are more likely to do the majority of school runs than men, and therefore will be more likely to be impacted.
 They will benefit from the improved road safety and air quality, but some women may have to change their usual routine if they usually drive their children to school and park in the School Street.

 Race - Individual School Streets schemes are unlikely to disproportionately affect people with respect to Race.
 However, more broadly, initiatives which promote travel alternatives to the car are likely to have a positive impact.
 Ethnicity is a factor in car use, with all people from all ethnicities far less likely to have access to a car than white people.
 People from black and minority ethnic backgrounds are more likely to live in areas which suffer from a lack of public transport options, and therefore walking and cycling can be a good option for these communities, if safe and direct infrastructure is provided.
-Better access to free/cheap transport is likely to improve access to employment, education, leisure and social opportunities.